Xilinx/Vitis_Libraries/docs/guide_L2/benchmarks/MCEuropeanEngine.rst

 Overview
 ========
-This is a benchmark of MC (Monte-Carlo) European Engine using the SDx environment to compare with QuantLib.
+This is a benchmark of MC (Monte-Carlo) European Engine using the Xilinx Vitis environment to compare with QuantLib.
 It supports software and hardware emulation as well as running the hardware accelerator on the Alveo U250.

 Highlights
 ==========

-The performance of the MCEuropeanEngine is shown in the table below, our cold run has 488X and warn run has 1954X compared to baseline.
+The performance of the MCEuropeanEngine is shown in the table below, our cold run has 488X and warm run has 1954X compared to baseline.
 Baseline is Quantlib, a Widely Used C++ Open Source Library, running on platform with 2 Intel(R) Xeon(R) CPU E5-2690 v4 @3.20GHz, 8 cores per processor and 2 threads per core.

 .. _tab_MCEE_Execution_Time: